cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 console.log(NaN || undefined) // prints: undefined
 ```

-AND(&&) operator works in a different way.
-It also checks the leftside value first, if it is false or falsy, it directly returns the leftside value.
-If the leftside value is true or truthy, it returns the rightside value.
+AND(&&) operator works differently.
+It also checks the left-side value first, if it is false or falsy, it directly returns the left-side value.
+If the left-side value is true or truthy, it returns the right-side value.

 ```javascript
 console.log("hello" && null) // prints: null